lincolnnguyen18/tiletogether-service/README.md

 * Push your changes to your feature branch on GitHub by running `git push`
 * Notify the reviewer that you have made changes to your PR

-Occasionally rebase onto the latest commit of the `main` branch to keep your feature branch up to date
-* `git fetch` to get the latest commits from the remote
-* `git checkout main` and `git pull` to get the latest commits from the remote for the `main` branch
-* `git checkout <feature-branch-name>` to go back to your feature branch
-* `git rebase main` while being checked out on your feature branch's latest revision
-* Resolve any merge conflicts

 Once your PR has been approved
 * Make sure GitHub says `able to merge`, if not rebase onto the latest commit of the `main` branch

-Once GitHub says `able to merge`, merge your PR's feature branch into the `main` branch by running
+Once GitHub says `able to merge`, merge your PR's feature branch into the `main` branch by either
+* Setting the green merge button to `Squash and merge` and clicking on the green `Merge pull request` button
+* Keep the default title (should be the name of your feature branch and a link to the PR in the form of `#<PR number>`, e.g. `Setup repo CI/CD (#1)`)
+* Add a description of your changes if necessary
+* Click on the green `Confirm squash and merge` button

+Or doing it through the CLI by running
 * `git checkout main`
 * `git pull` to make sure you are on the latest commit of the `main` branch
 * `git merge --squash <feature-branch-name>` to squash all the commits on your feature branch into staged changes on the `main` branch